NJBLAGA/NathanBlaga_T2A2/README.md

   create_table "users", force: :cascade do |t|
     # Created when devise command was run to create the user model
-    # Each user has an email, default to an empty string till they sign up
+    # Each user has an email, defaulted to an empty string until they sign up
     t.string "email", default: "", null: false
-    # Each user has an password default to an empty string till they sign up
+    # Each user has a password defaulted to an empty string until they sign up
     t.string "encrypted_password", default: "", null: false
     # Database calls this token when user wishes to store a new password in place of their old one
     t.string "reset_password_token"
     t.datetime "reset_password_sent_at"
     t.datetime "remember_created_at"
-    # Each user has an username, default to an empty string till they sign up
+    # Each user has a username, defaulted to an empty string until they sign up
     t.string "username"
     t.datetime "created_at", precision: 6, null: false
     t.datetime "updated_at", precision: 6, null: false
-    # By default admin for all users is set to false, when set to true through seeding, or admin dashboard, they are considered an admin
+    # By default, admin for all users is set to false, when set to true through seeding, or admin dashboard, they are considered an admin
     t.boolean "admin", default: false
     # t.index is adding a database index to the referenced column, allows the model to query more efficiently based on said index
     t.index ["email"], name: "index_users_on_email", unique: true